jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ![Equipment for user research: paper, pen, audio recorder.](images/interviewEquipment.svg)

-- for note-taking and sketching
+- For note-taking and sketching
-	- paper, lined or blank (15 or more sheets, just to be safe)
+	- Paper, lined or blank (15 or more sheets, just to be safe)
-	- pencil or Pen (Don't forget to bring backups!)
+	- Pencil or Pen (Don't forget to bring backups!)
-	- something to write on.
+	- Something to write on.
 A clipboard is great
--  audio Recording (recommended)
+-  Audio Recording (recommended)
-	- audio recorder or smartphone <!-- TODO link to record audio -->
+	- Audio recorder or smartphone <!-- TODO link to record audio -->
--  photos and video (recommended)
+-  Photos and video (recommended)
-	- a digital camera or smartphone <!-- link to record photos -->
+	- A digital camera or smartphone <!-- link to record photos -->
-- for drawing diagrams with the participant
+- For drawing diagrams with the participant
-	-   templates <!-- : link to diagrams -->
+	-   Templates <!-- : link to diagrams -->
-	-   pencils and/or pens in different colors
+	-   Pencils and/or pens in different colors

 You should get to know your equipment before you start the actual data collection.
 So be sure to know how make a photo and start and stop the audio-recording.
 Check the audio quality by putting the phone/recorder roughly a meter away from you and saying some sentences in your normal voice.
 Listen to the recording to test if you can understand what you said.